Activism is part of the CA Dem Convention, here calling for a single-payer platform plank (LA Times)

 Ask yourself why we don’t have anything like this in New Jersey.
 Ask why big decisions are made in undemocratic ways, why who’s on the State Committee isn’t on the NJDSC website if that small team is making so many big decisions for us all.
 Ask questions, if you think they should be asked.
 I love my party, and we have both good and less good people in it.
 But we have nothing like the democratic process I see below – a real convention, where decisions are made, factions vie for control and issues are on the table.
 Ask why.

-Note: You may have to adjust the sound in videos’ lower right.
+Note: You may have to unmute.
+Use the volume slider, lower right.